8xFF/rfcs/text/0005-media-webrtc-sdk.md

 ### 4.6.5 Session Receiver create/release, actions

 To create a receiver, we need to create a transceiver with kind as audio or video.
 After that, we need to create a track and add it to the transceiver.
-Then we need to send an updateSdp request to the server.
+Then we need to send an `update_sdp` request to the server.

 Each receiver has some actions and events with the following rule: `session.receiver.{id}.{action}`

 ### 4.6.5.1 Switch receiver source

-**_Cmd:_**: `session.receiver.{id}.switch`
+**_Cmd:_**: `session.receivers.{id}.switch`

 **_Request data:_**